 Most of the developers, however, are in a different group.
 They are soldiers.
 They conform to the very distinct lines of responsibility — designers design, and following their input developers develop.
 Writing software is already difficult enough, so keeping these two activities distinctly apart seemingly makes sense.

 All creative work, UX design included, is to a great degree a question of persistance.
 Everybody can design.
 As a matter of fact everybody in a company is doing it, whether they’re aware of it or not.
-But in the end of the day designers hold the ownership and responsibility to stay with the problem longer.
+But at the end of the day designers hold the ownership and responsibility to stay with the problem longer.

 At a practical level, however, the work we create and the UIs our users interact with rely on developers, so it wouldn’t be unfair to say their engagement with design is slightly more important as it has more direct impact on our work.